`The peculiar risk lay in the possibility of

 will speak in its proper place.

-`Looking round with a sudden thought, from a terrace on which
+`Looking round with a sudden thought, from a

 I rested for a while, I realized that there were no small houses